Immaculato/movieDatabase/README.md

 ## Acknowledgments

-* This assumes you are using MySQL.
-You can change what database you use by altering settings.py
+* This assumes MySQL is being used.
+You can change what database that is being used by altering settings.py
 * Go to mysite/settings.py and go to lines 93-94 and change the MySQL username/password.
 * This was a good learning process on the use of a MVC framework.